Join Our Team

 This candidate believes in rowing as a tool for building life skills, creating access to opportunity and learning through sport.
 They are excited about fostering young people’s enjoyment of the sport and sharing their unique rowing story and lessons learned with others.
 They seek a role in making rowing more accessible and inclusive for people of color and those facing socio-economic barriers to participation.

-Specific Role Responsibilities: Middle School Assistant Coach
+Specific Role Responsibilities: U17 Assistant Coach

 • Develop athletes within the context of the youth program’s long-term athlete development model.